morulus/press-any-key/README.md

 press-any-key
 ==

-An utility to launch the simplest confirmation dialog.
+A utility to launch the simplest confirmation dialog.

 ```
 npx -q press-any-key